 It requires balancing short-term and long-term goals to keep the product competitive while focusing on key priorities.

-III.
 Gain Alignment and Buy-In

 Communicating your product roadmap to stakeholders and customers is critical to gaining alignment and buy-in.
 Sharing it and receiving feedback will uncover questions and concerns to address.

 The project leader must explain how it supports the overall vision and company strategy.
 They should then be willing to adapt the roadmap based on feedback to ensure support.
 This is a critical step for the success of a product, which is why it’s important to take the time to listen to needs and build consensus.

 Once your product vision roadmap is in place, you must monitor key performance indicators to ensure it stays on track.
 Regularly revisiting your roadmap and vision will enable you to optimize your roadmap and achieve the best outcomes.

 Some KPIs to track a product roadmap’s progress include: